telerik/ajax-docs/controls/window/client-side-programming/radwindow-object.md

 # RadWindow Object

-The **RadWindow** client-side object has a number of client-side properties and methods that you can use to manipulate the windows in the browser.
-They are listed below.
-There are also a number of [client-side events]({%slug window/client-side-programming/events/overview%}) that you can use those methods in to produce the logic required by your scenario.
-At the end of the article you will also find a basic example of their use.
-You can also create instances dynamically through the [RadWindowManager client-side object]({%slug window/client-side-programming/radwindowmanager-object%}).
+In this article, we list the numerous client-side properties and methods exposed by the client-side **RadWindow** object.
+These properties and methods allow you to manipulate the windows in the browser.
+Additionally, you can use these methods in various [client-side events]({%slug window/client-side-programming/events/overview%}) and produce the logic required by your scenario.

+At the end of the article, you will find a [basic example](#examples) that demonstrates how to call methods, set properties, and handle events.

+>tip You can also create RadWindow instances dynamically through the [RadWindowManager client-side object]({%slug window/client-side-programming/radwindowmanager-object%}).

 This article contains the following sections: